 I never have been and never will be a home schooler, we are only in our first morning of french school closures due to the corona virus and I don’t know how people do it long term.
-I saw Jean Parnell, The Messy Mum, share these resources on Facebook and to save me trawling through Facebook posts to look for it again, thought I would keep them here for me to refer to and for others too.
+Have a look at this post for plenty of fun things to do at home as well as educational.

 Khan Academy offers practice exercises, instructional videos, and a personalised learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 They tackle math, science, computer programming, history, art history, economics, and more.
 Their math missions guide learners from nursery to calculus using state-of-the-art, adaptive technology that identifies strengths and learning gaps.
 They’ve also partnered with institutions like NASA, The Museum of Modern Art, The California Academy of Sciences, and MIT to offer specialised content.

 A very detailed free knitting course.
 You can follow along through tons of videos, pictures, helpful texts, and knitting charts.
 All you need is some needles, yarn, and the willingness to learn!

 I remember using this site when I was in school!
 This site is old and no longer updated and yet there’s so much still available, from language learning to BBC Bitesize for revision.
 No TV licence required except for content on BBC iPlayer.